Composing for Film/Media

-On completion of this module, the student should be able to demonstrate a thorough knowledge of the fundamentals of the work of a composer for the media.
+On completion of this module, the student should be able to demonstrate an understanding of the fundamentals of the work of a composer for the media.

-On completion of this module, the student should be able to demonstrate a thorough knowledge of synchronising music with picture.
+On completion of this module, the student should be able to demonstrate practical knowledge of synchronising music with pictures.

-On completion of this module, the student should be able to demonstrate a thorough knowledge of the balance and mix of their music.
+On completion of this module, the student should be able to demonstrate practical knowledge of the balance and mix of their music.

-On completion of this module, the student should be able to demonstrate detailed knowledge of business matters relating to music for the media.
+On completion of this module, the student should be able to demonstrate knowledge of the fundamentals of business matters relating to music for the media.

-On completion of this module, the student should be able to demonstrate a specialism in composing in a range of genres.
+On completion of this module, the student should be able to demonstrate the ability of composing in a range of genres.